legend-and-criminal-boyz/lacphiser/README.md

 - From this option you can repair damaged device of your victm from that virus by just installing this anti-virus in his device.

 __Update__ :
-- From this option you can update the boom script.
+- From this option you can update the lacphiser script.

 __Exit__ :
-- From this option you can exit from boom tool
+- From this option you can exit from lacphiser tool